Citation

 You can also download these R-ready fastText English Word Vectors trained on the Common Crawl (crawl-300d-2M.vec) hosted on Dropbox:

-You can also use the text2map.pretrained package which hosts a few embeddings.
+You can also use the text2map.pretrained package which hosts several embeddings.

 # install if necessary